 Consider having a Cohabitation Agreement.
 This can set out your expectations in the event of separation for the division of capital, income, liabilities and can identify your intentions in relation to Will and pension provision.

-For more information generally on cohabitation, property and cohabitation agreements.
+Click HERE for more information on cohabitation agreements.